Do you have a physical shelter?

 Why is your adoption fee $500?

 Our adoption fees support our mission and enable us to continue to save as many dogs as possible.
 Adoption fees include spay/neuter, vaccinations, flea treatments, and initial worming (where necessary).
-All adoptions include 20% off of a dog training session with Mark Elliott of the Dog Dude.
-The average cost of a dog in our rescue is anywhere from $700 to $3000.
+The average cost to us of rescuing a dog is anywhere from $700 to $3000.
 We provide top-of-the-line veterinary care.
 The adoption fee also covers the transport and health certificate fee.
 (To put that cost in perspective, the average cost of a puppy from a breeder is over $1000!)

 Are you a not-for-profit?
 Can you issue tax receipts?